eccentricdevotion/Bromley-Massive-Vector/README.md

 # Bromley Massive Vector

 An unreleased (and unfinished — still most of the mobs to do) Resource Pack for Minecraft.
-It’s [128X], and is compatible with Minecraft 1.12
+It’s [128X], and is compatible with Minecraft 1.13 snapshots

 ## CTM